#Fortran

 This example uses two OpenMP functions;

-: Returns the identifying number of the thread in the team.
+omp_get_num_threads(): Returns the number of threads in the OpenMP thread team.omp_get_thread_num(): Returns the identifying number of the thread in the team.

-Fortran library.
-To ensure portability (if OpenMP is not supported) we hide this header file behind an #ifdef _OPENMP
+Note that using these functions requires you to use the omp_lib Fortran library.
+To ensure portability (if OpenMP is not supported) we hide this header file behind an #ifdef _OPENMP guard, and manually set the values of num_threads and thread_id if _OPENMP is not set.

-is added to specify that each thread should have its own copy of the nthreads
+This example uses a slightly modified omp parallel line.
+In this case, private(nthreads, thread_id) is added to specify that each thread should have its own copy of the nthreads and thread_id variables.

 You can compile this program using one of these commands (choose one for the compiler you wish to use);